mkorkmaz/redislabs-rejson/README.md

 ## Installation

-The recommended method to installing ReJSON-PHP is with composer.
+The recommended method to install ReJSON-PHP is with composer.

 ```bash
 composer require mkorkmaz/redislabs-rejson